Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Blocks of

-Suppose $\phi: M\rightarrow N$ is a homomorphism in $\cf(\comif)$ .
+Suppose that $\phi: M\rightarrow N$ is a homomorphism in $\cf(\comif)$ .
 In the way just mentioned above, $M$ can be endowed with a $\bbz$-gradation, thereby we can naturally endow a $\bbz$-gradation on $\phi(M)$ such that $\phi$ is lifted to be a morphism in $\comi$.
-Hence we have proved the second part of (1).
+Hence we have proven the second part of (1).